Beyond-Better/bb/bui/BUI_INSTRUCTIONS.md

 ## API Integration

-The BUI communicates with the BBai API primarily through WebSocket connections.
+The BUI communicates with the BB API primarily through WebSocket connections.
 Ensure that any changes to the API are reflected in the BUI, particularly in the message structure and handling.